Fletcher Loyer

 Fletcher Joseph Loyer (born September 1, 2003) is an American college basketball player for the Purdue Boilermakers of the Big Ten Conference.
-As a true freshman for the 2022–23 Boilermakers, he won both a Big Ten regular season and a 2023 Big Ten men's basketball tournament championship, while earning All-Big Ten honorable mention individual recognition.
-During the season, he set the Purdue Freshman single-game three point shots made record (6).

 He played high school basketball in Michigan at Clarkston High School for his freshman and sophomore seasons.
 Then, he attended Homestead High School in Indiana for his junior and senior seasons.
 As a senior, he was the 2022 Indiana Gatorade Player of the Year award winner and the 2022 Indiana Mr. Basketball runner-up.

 Loyer is the son of basketball coach and scout John Loyer and brother of Foster Loyer, the 2018 Mr. Basketball of Michigan.

 Early life and high school career

 Loyer was born September 1, 2003, to John and Kate Loyer.
-His father played basketball at the University of Akron and his mom played volleyball at Indiana University, and was an assistant coach for Purdue volleyball.
+His father played basketball at the University of Akron.
+His mother played volleyball at Indiana University, and she was an assistant coach for Purdue University volleyball.
 His grandfather, Al McFarland, played for Purdue Boilermakers men's basketball in 1964.

-The Loyer family moved for John's National Basketball Association career with the Portland Trailblazers, Philadelphia 76ers, New Jersey Nets and Detroit Pistons.
-Loyer was an assistant coach for the Portland (2003-05), Philadelphia (2005-09) and New Jersey (2009-11) before taking on the same role with Detroit in 2011.
-He served as Pistons interim head coach for 32 games for the 2013-14 Pistons.
+The Loyer family moved for John's National Basketball Association career with the Portland Trail Blazers, Philadelphia 76ers, New Jersey Nets and Detroit Pistons.
+Loyer was an assistant coach for the Portland (2003–05), Philadelphia (2005–09) and New Jersey (2009–11) before taking on the same role with Detroit in 2011.
+He served as Pistons interim head coach for 32 games for the 2013–14 Pistons.
 He later joined the Los Angeles Clippers as a scout in 2016.

-Clarkston years (2018–20)
+Clarkston years (2018–2020)

 Loyer initially attended Clarkston High School in Clarkston, Michigan.
 As a freshman he was a 2019 Detroit Free Press Michigan High School Athletic Association (MHSAA) Division I all-state honorable mention selection.
 Loyer averaged 22 points, 3.5 rebounds, and 3.1 assists per game during his sophomore season.
 He was a 2020 The Detroit News MHSAA Division I all-state first team selection.
-Clarkston was 21–1 with a 20-game winning streak when COVID-19 lockdowns shutdown the season.
-By May 2020, he had scholarship offers from Toledo, Detroit and Denver.
+Clarkston was 21–1 with a 20-game winning streak when COVID-19 pandemic lockdowns shutdown the season.
+By May 2020, he had scholarship offers from Toledo, Detroit Mercy and Denver.
 On May 30, 2020, he received his first high major offer from Michigan.
 By July 1, he also had offers from Purdue and Nebraska.